lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 threshold cannot be determined *a priori*.
 One would have to know the distribution of compactness in a sample of plans generated in real life.
-Of course, as real-life expert districtors do not produce a distribution of plans, this is also a tall order.
+Of course, as real-life expert districtors do not produce a distribution of plans, this is a tall order.
 I therefore run the same OLS regression for different thresholds of "reasonable compactness", ranging from no cutoff (all plans) of plans to the top 10% of plans[^8].
 That is to say, I run the same OLS regression with smaller and smaller subsets of the generated plans.
-The results are shown in Figure \ref{cutoffs}.
+The results are shown in Figure \ref{cutoffs} which plots the regression coefficients for all the models I ran.

 [^8]: The results are similar when we take the top 5% or 2% of plans, but the small sample sizes of those thresholds mean that it is difficult to get